UPDATE: Firefighters Injured, Two Hospitalized In Pompton Lakes House Explosion

 EMS units converged on the scene from Oakland, Pompton Lakes, Ringwood, Wanaque, Wayne, and Tri-Boro Ambulance.

-Mutual aid responders included firefighters from Bloomdale, Oakland, Ringwood, Wayne and West Milford.
+Mutual aid responders included firefighters from Bloomdale, Oakland, Ringwood, Riverdale, Wayne and West Milford.

 NOTE: These are the companies that were told to us.
 Please let us know of any others by texting Jerry DeMarco at (201) 943-2794.
 Or email: jdemarco@gmail.com.
 Or direct-message at: facebook.com/gerardjerrydemarco.
 Fire photos and details appreciated.